una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

   <li> Scripts: <code>&lt;script src="&lt;LINK&gt;"&gt;</code></li>
 </ul>

-These have become the building blocks of the web today, but at its core, you can pretty much call this a hack.
-Instead of creating a new system, we've just continued linking elements regardless of type.
+These have become the building blocks of the web today, but at its core, you can pretty much think of this as a hack.
 And it's just getting worse and worse.
 The original purpose of the link was pure content connectivity, but here we are, hacking the link to extend it as much as we can and cluttering the web as we go.

 <figure class="left">
   <img src="../images/posts/web-hack/webpage-sizes.jpg" alt="In about 7 months average web page size will be same as Doom install image." style="max-width: 460px; width: 100%;">